seandavidrobbins/eardrvm_ui/README.md

 #### Day 1
 Spent the first night after class shooting around ideas of what project we wanted to create.
 First we were thinking about a sound share app, but in our limited time learning AWS and a media player functionality would be too much.
 So we decided on a picture sharing app, sort of like an imagur or instagram.
 Took some time to think of a name and set up the GitHub and Trello Team to collaborate.
 It was a very short night.

+#### Day 2
+Took most of the morning and afternoon to really nail down the Data modeling for our app, considering our MVP and our potential reach goals.
+After taking an afternoon of going over technical interviews with a guest speaker, Aaron and Eric did some pair programming to knock out the initial rails api up to the controllers and routes.
+Arron also set up a skeleton for the angular ui.